 Homemade applesauce is a fall favorite!
-With only 4 ingredients and the bounty of apples available it’s the perfect time to try this super easy recipe!
+With only 3 ingredients (and a splash of water), it’s so easy to make!

 How to Make Applesauce

-- Peel, core, and chop the apples (per recipe below).
+- Prep Apples: Peel, core, and chop the apples (per the recipe below).

-- Cook the apples and the rest of the ingredients in a large saucepan until the apples are soft (you can also use a crockpot set on low for about 3 hours)!
+- Simmer: Cook the apples over medium heat along with the rest of the ingredients below.
+Stir occasionally until the apples are soft (you can also use a crock pot set on low for about 3 hours)!

-Mash with a potato masher for a chunkier consistency or use an immersion blender to create a smoother apple sauce.
-Whatever your preference this recipe turns out delicious!
+Mash with a potato masher for a chunkier texture or use an immersion blender (or food processor) to create a smoother apple sauce.

-Homemade applesauce will keep about a week or ten days if it is kept in the refrigerator in a tightly sealed container.
-It will absorb the odors from other foods if it’s left uncovered.
+Homemade applesauce will keep for about a week in the refrigerator in a tightly sealed container.

-For a quick kid-snack, seal in snack-sized freezer bags, or these adorable reusable applesauce pouches, and squeeze out from one corner just like the ones you see at the store!
+For a quick kid-snack, seal in snack-sized freezer bags, or reusable applesauce pouches, and squeeze out from one corner just like the ones you see at the store!

 So Many Ways to Use Applesauce